 Prior to your retreat, we will send some more information about what to expect whilst at Castletown.

 Dr John Peacock has been an academic and a Buddhist practitioner for forty years.
 Trained in India in the Tibetan Gelugpa tradition, he subsequently spent time in Sri Lanka studying Theravada.
 He lectured in Buddhist Studies at the University of Bristol, he was Associate Director of the Oxford Mindfulness Centre and teacher on the Master of Studies programme in MBCT (Mindfulness-based Cognitive Therapy) at Oxford University until recently.

-John has been teaching meditation internationally for more than twenty five years and is a Gaia House guiding teacher.
+John has been teaching meditation internationally for more than thirty years and is a Gaia House guiding teacher.
 He is a co-founder of The Bodhi College, which is dedicated to the study and practice of the early teachings of the Buddha.
 John has been supporting the development of mindfulness and mindfulness teaching in Ireland for the past 9 years, and has co-facilitated the Mindfulness Centre's annual 7-day retreats here in August 2015, August 2017, online in 2021, and in person again in August 2022.
 We are delighted to welcome him back in 2023.